PostHog/posthog.com/contents/blog/clickhouse-vs-postgres.md

 If you’ve ever taken a databases 101 course, you’ve likely heard lectures on row-based relational databases.
 Good chance, the professor referred to them as simply *relational databases* or even *normal databases*.

-The majority of popular solutions — mySQL, Postgres, SQLite — are all row-based.
-In each of these, data / objects are stored as rows, like a Yellowpages book.
+The majority of popular solutions — MySQL, Postgres, SQLite — are all row-based.
+In each of these, data / objects are stored as rows, like a phone book.

 In contrast, ClickHouse is a *columnar* database.
 Built by a single C++ binary, ClickHouse tables in memory are inverted — data is ingested as a column, meaning you’ve a *very large* number of columns and a much smaller set of rows.